giantswarm/releases/aws/v20.0.0/README.md

   - Rename `prometheus-operator-app` to `kube-prometheus-stack`
   - Rename `promtail-app` to `promtail`

-- Upgrade `kube-prometheus-stack` to 8.1.3 (gsoci registry).
+- Upgrade `kube-prometheus-stack` to 9.1.0.
-- Upgrade kube-prometheus-stack and prometheus-operator-crd to 9.0.0.
+- Upgrade `prometheus-operator-crd` to 9.0.0.
 - Add the global.podSecurityStandards.enforced value back to be able to work on CAPI WCs.
 - Add dependency on prometheus-operator-crd to all apps.
-- Upgrade promtail to 1.5.1.
+- Upgrade `promtail` to 1.5.1.
-- Upgrade grafana-agent to 0.4.1.
+- Upgrade `grafana-agent` to 0.4.1.
-- upgrade prometheus-agent to 0.6.8
+- upgrade `prometheus-agent` to 0.6.9.
 - Enforce `Cilium Network Policy` by default.
 - Enforce `Pod Security Standard` by default.
-- Upgrade `kube-prometheus-stack` to 8.1.1 and `prometheus-operator-crd` to 8.0.0
-- Upgrade `grafana-agent` to 0.3.2.

 ### cert-exporter [2.9.0](https://github.com/giantswarm/cert-exporter/releases/tag/v2.9.0)

 #### Added
 - Add cert name to secret metric.

 ### cert-manager [3.7.1](https://github.com/giantswarm/cert-manager-app/releases/tag/v3.7.1)